 - DO NOT DOCUMENT you filled out a report in the Patients Chart. - This process is confidential and separate from the patient's record. - You have one (1) hour to fill out information on the form before it will "time out."
 You have the option to save your information and come back later to finish. - Just click the Save Incomplete button and follow the instructions. - When filling out information on Patients or Staff, use the Patient or Staff look up button.
-Patient Look-Up Demographics Employee Look Up: - It will save you time, and it will fill in important information for you. - While filling out the form, try not to use "Other" as an event type.
+Patient Look-Up Demographics Employee Look Up: - It will fill in the necessary information for you (name, MRN, DOB, etc). - While filling out the form, try not to use "Other" as an event type.
 Usually, one of the categories will apply. - The more information the better! - Documenting what happened helps us figure out what to improve in the future.